heimskr/why/ISA.md

 > `$rs -> [imm] /b`
 > `000000100110` `......` `sssssss` `0000000` `iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii`

-Copies the byte stored at the memory address pointed to by `rs` into memory at address `imm`.
+Stores the lowest 8 bits of `rs` into memory at address `imm`.

 ### <a name="op-lni"></a>Load Indirect Immediate (`lni`)
 > `[imm] -> [$rd]`
 > `000000100111` `......` `sssssss` `0000000` `iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii`

-Copies the word stored at the memory at address `imm` into the memory address pointed to by `rd`.
+Copies the word stored in memory at address `imm` into the memory beginning at the address pointed to by `rd`.

 ### <a name="op-lbni"></a>Load Byte Indirect Immediate (`lbni`)
 > `[imm] -> [$rd] /b`
 > `000000101000` `......` `sssssss` `0000000` `iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii`

-Copies the byte stored at the memory at address `imm` into the memory address pointed to by `rd`.
+Copies the byte stored in memory at address `imm` into the memory address pointed to by `rd`.

 ### <a name="op-set"></a>Set (`set`)
 > `imm -> $rd`